Portuguese Way from Tui

 Night at Santiago de Compostela

 Shortly after starting this stage, you will reach the village of A Escravitude, with its ornate and beautiful Marian sanctuary.
 The trail continues to climb as it winds towards Santiago, and you'll soon spot the towers of the cathedral.
-Enter into the historic city centre, a UNESCO World Heritage Site, and enjoy the city's stone architecture.
-If you like and managed to get an early start, you can attend the pilgrim's mass, celebrated at 12 noon.
+Enter into the historic city centre, a UNESCO World Heritage Site.